REVIEWS

 BIOGRAPHY

-The Valencia Baryton Project is comprised of musicians from the Palau de les Arts Reina Sofía opera house in Valencia and the Opéra Orchestre National Montpellier.
-They founded the ensemble with the vision of performing the nearly 170 works by Joseph Haydn written for the baryton which is a cross between a viola da gamba and a lirone.
-At the heart of the project, is the traditional baryton trio – baryton, viola and cello – for which Haydn wrote 123 works of outstanding beauty during his time as court composer for Prince Esterhazy of Austria.
+Led by Matthew Baker, one of only a handful baryton performers in the world, the Valencia Baryton Project was founded in Valencia, Spain with the vision of performing the nearly 160 works written by Franz Joseph Haydn for the baryton as well as compositions by other composers, both modern and classical.
+At the heart of the ensemble is the traditional baryton trio—baryton, viola, and violoncello—for which Haydn wrote 123 works of outstanding beauty during his time as the court composer for the Prince Esterhazy of Austria.

-Led by Matthew Baker, one of only a handful baryton performers in the world, the Valencia Baryton Project have inspired audiences in sold-out concerts and festivals throughout the North, Central, South America and Europe.
-Their work with the baryton, considered to have been the pinnacle of aristocratic instruments of the classical era, has been described as "delightfully inventive” (The Strad) and "you can’t get enough of it" (Die Welt).
+The Valencia Baryton Project has inspired audiences in sold-out concerts and festivals throughout the Americas, Asia and Europe.
+Their work with the baryton, an instrument considered to have been the pinnacle of aristocratic instruments of the classical era, has been featured in full length articles and reviews in major publications such as The Strad (which called them “delightfully inventive”), and a cover story in Ritmo (Spain).